-$$\gamma{c} = \frac{i - 1 + \delta i (\mu - 1)}{\mu i (\delta i (\mu - 1) + 2(i - 1))}, \quad setting \quad i = \frac{1}{1 + \alpha \beta} \quad and \quad \mu = \frac{1}{1 + e^{-\lambda \kappa}}.$$ (15)
+$$\gamma{c} = \frac{i - 1 + \delta i(\mu - 1)}{\mu i(\delta i(\mu - 1) + 2(i - 1))}, \text{ with } i = \frac{1}{1 + \alpha\beta} \text{ and } \mu = \frac{1}{1 + e^{-\lambda\kappa}}.$$ (15)

 Proof of the Proposition is given in the mathematical appendix, where the stability conditions of the steady state are given.
 It is possible to then determine how specific parameters influence the inequality condition associated with the N-S bifurcation.
-The higher the extrapolation coefficient $\gamma$ the closer the stability inequality is to zero, that is, to the critical value of the bifurcation.
+The higher the extrapolation coefficient γ the closer the stability inequality is to zero, that is, to the critical value of the bifurcation.
 The effects of the other parameters are not uniquely determined.
-For the relevant part of parameter space, however, we have the following relations.
-The higher the regressive predictor coefficient $\delta$ the larger the parameter subspace leading to local steady state stability.
-The selection criterion parameters $\lambda$ and $\kappa$ are inversely related to the inequality condition, that is, more sensitivity to performance or higher costs for the regressive predictor lead to a smaller subspace of local stability for the steady state.
-The monetary model parameters, $\alpha$ and $\beta$ , are directly related to the inequality, so that increasing either the sensitivity of the inflation rate to distance from normal unemployment rate or that of unemployment changes to distance from normal output growth rate will shrink the parameter subspace of local stability.
+For the relevant part of parameter space, i.e. when the parameters met their economic restrictions, we have the following relations.
+The higher the regressive predictor coefficient δ the larger the parameter subspace leading to local steady state stability.
+The selection criterion parameters λ and κ are inversely related to the inequality condition, that is, more sensitivity to performance or higher costs for the regressive predictor lead to a smaller subspace of local stability for the steady state.
+The monetary model parameters, α and β , are directly related to the inequality, so that increasing either the sensitivity of the inflation rate to the distance from normal unemployment rate or that of unemployment changes to the distance from normal output growth rate will shrink the parameter subspace of local stability.
 All of these results make sense and all are confirmed in numerical simulations.

 We were not able to determine the condition that would permit us to state the stability of the curves emerging from the N-S bifurcation.
-Numerical exercises indicate that the N-S bifurcation is of subcritical type so that in a sufficiently small left neighborhood of $\gamma_c$ the curves bifurcating from (and enclosing) $\pi_n$ are repelling.
+Numerical exercises indicate that the N-S bifurcation is of subcritical type so that in a sufficiently small left neighborhood of γ_c the curves bifurcating from (and enclosing) π_n are repelling.
 That is, the invariant curves appearing before the critical parameter value form a boundary for the basin of attraction of the steady state inflation rate.
 This situation is called "corridor stability" and trajectories starting from initial values falling outside of the closed curve either explode to infinity or are attracted to some other limit set.
 The corridor, the basin of attraction of the equilibrium, decreases until, at the critical parameter value, it disappears altogether.

-However, simulations suggest that the global dynamical behavior over much of the relevant parameter space is motion on, or close to, stable closed curves and that part of the parameter space characterized by the coexistence of these limit sets and the stable $\pi_n$ .
-This combination of analytical results and numerical experiments suggest that the subcritical N-S bifurcation is accompanied by a two-parameter bifurcation known as a Chenciner bifurcation (for economic applications and technical references see Neugart and Tuinstra 2003, Agliari 2006, Agliari et al. 2006, Gaunersdorfer et al. 2008).
-These intriguing features will be discussed in more detail in Section 4.
+However, simulations suggest that the global dynamical behavior over much of the relevant parameter space is motion on, or close to, stable closed curves and that part of the parameter space is characterized by the coexistence of these limit sets and the stable π_n .
+This combination of analytical results and numerical experiments suggest that the subcritical N-S bifurcation is accompanied by a two-parameter bifurcation known as a Chenciner bifurcation.
+For a formal representation of the Chenciner bifurcation we refer the interested reader to the work of Kuznetsov (1995) while economic applications of it can be found in Neugart and Tuinstra (2003), Agliari (2006), Agliari et al. (2006) and Gaunersdorfer et al. (2008).
+Our discussion of these intriguing features is more informal and numerically oriented, see Section 4 for more details.

-3 Calibration and functioning of the model
+3. Calibration and functioning of the model

-The aim of this section is to conduct a rough, first-order calibration to obtain an initial, basic parameter setting for our subsequent numerical analysis and discuss the functioning of the model.
+The aim of this section is to conduct a rough, first-order calibration to obtain an initial, basic parameter setting for our subsequent numerical analysis and discussion of the functioning of the model.
 We focus on calibration in order to ensure that our simple deterministic model has some potential to generate reasonable macroeconomic dynamics.
 Then, in Section 4, we discuss the robustness of our findings and mention interesting model properties under different sets of parameter values.